mondain/red5/java/server/sandbox/thijs/jira2trac/Readme.txt

 you to import existing Jira data into a Trac database using XML-RPC.
 This script requires Python 3.1 or newer.
 It was tested with Atlassian Jira Enterprise 3.6.5 (build 161) and Edgewall Trac 0.11.4.
-The Trac instance needs to have the XML-RPC 1.0 plugin installed.
+The Trac instance needs to have the XML-RPC 1.0 and AccountManager plugins installed.

 Instructions
 ============